psi-consortium/psi/doc/PSI/PSI-ICD/schema/QuoteRef.md

 # QuoteRef

+Quote reference.
-It's a Quote that has been executed previously
+It's a Quote that has been executed previously.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |